enso-org/hiring/people/senior-interpreter-engineer.md

-## Senior Data Scientist
+## Senior Interpreter Engineer
-[Luna](https://luna-lang.org) is looking for a senior data scientist to help develop data science libraries and pipelines for clients using Luna, a project said by Singularity University to have the potential to change the lives of one-billion people.
-If you bring strong analytical and technical skills, and have a passion for data, this could be the role for you.
+[Luna](https://luna-lang.org) is looking for a senior interpreter engineer to help build the next generation interpreter and runtime for Luna, a project said by Singularity University to have the potential to change the lives of one-billion people.
+If you have strong technical skills and a passion for all things interpreter, then this role could be the one for you.

-As a Senior Data Scientist at Luna, you'll be instrumental in the design and development of custom solutions and pipelines to help our customers and clients get the results that they need when working with Luna.
-You'll be able to collaborate with a team of world-class engineers, community managers, and business developers (from Bloomberg, PayPal, and GitHub, amongst others) to make your mark on this project's future.
+As an interpreter engineer you'll work as part of the compiler team to design and implement the new Luna interpreter and runtime, work that is at the very core of the next phase of Luna's development.
+You'll have the opportunity to collaborate with a world-class team of engineers, community managers, and business developers (with experience at Bloomberg, GitHub, and PayPal, to name a few), and make your indelible mark on the future of Luna.

 #### What You'll Do
-As a senior data scientist at Luna, you'll be in charge of developing both libraries and pipelines for customers and the wider community.
-This will
+As a senior interpreter developer, you'll be working on the design and development of the new Luna interpreter and runtime, to help support the Language's evolution.
+This will involve:
-involve:

-- Working closely with key stakeholders and customers to develop and tailor customised data-analysis toolkits and pipelines to fit their needs.
-- Using your experience to inform design choices regarding Luna, especially around its support for data-analysis and machine-learning workflows.
-- Working closely with internal teams to ensure that the product evolves to make such uses as simple and easy as possible.
-- Contribute to the growth and success of a vibrant open-source project and its greater ecosystem.
+- Working to design and implement the new Luna interpreter, including the optimiser, real-time introspection capabilities, and foreign-language interoperability.
+- Practical work improving the performance of the interpreter and the code that it executes by diagnosing performance issues and implementing improvements.
+- Practical work implementing front-end optimisations for Luna that improve the code that is executed by the interpreter.
+- Working on and improving the introspection capabilities that allow external programs to inspect and modify the interpreter's state (including support for debugging).

 #### The Skills We're Looking For
-We have a particular set of skills that we're looking for in this role:
+We have a few particular skills that we're looking for in this role:

-- 5+ years practical experience working with data-science pipelines for performing automated analysis, predictive analytics, or machine learning.
+- Practical and rich experience writing code in either Scala or Java (3+ years).
+- Experience building an interpreter for a programming language.
+- A deep understanding of the JVM, its execution model, and garbage collection behaviours, born of practical experience.
+- Experience using the JVM's profiling and debugging tools to solve problems on large-scale projects.
-- Practical experience with existing data-science toolkits such as Keras and Tensorflow.
+- Practical experience building large and complex software systems, as well as in their ongoing evolution and maintenance.
-- An interest in building new data-science tools and pipelines.
-- Practical experience with at least one functional programming language, preferably Haskell.
-Please note that this does not count languages (such as Python), that enable limited forms of functional programming.
-- An interest in working with clients and users to create solutions that fit their needs and enhance their work.

-It would be a big bonus if you also had:
+It would be a big bonus if you had:

-- Experience building customised data-science pipelines, tailored to particular tasks.
+- Experience with GraalVM and the Truffle framework for programming language development.
+- Experience using purely functional programming languages, such as Haskell.
-- Experience in the deployment of data-science solutions.
+- Experience employing type-level programming techniques in functional programming languages.

 Avoid [the confidence gap](https://www.forbes.com/sites/womensmedia/2014/04/28/act-now-to-shrink-the-confidence-gap/).
 You don't have to match _all_ of the skills above to apply!